department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 <span id="education-benefits">

 ### Education Benefits
 If you’re the dependent or surviving spouse or child of a Veteran, you may qualify for education and training benefits.
-And if your Veteran qualifies for the Post-9/11 GI Bill but doesn’t use all their benefits, they may be able to transfer up to 36 months of those unused benefits to you.
 Find out if you qualify for:

 - [Survivors’ and Dependents’ Assistance